Practice monopartite projections

 Key points:

-• source:User and target:User - both nodes are User type
+• source:User and target:User — both endpoints are User nodes

-What this reveals: User communities with similar tastes, recommendation opportunities.
+What this reveals: User communities with similar tastes, potential recommendation clusters.

 Now create a network of genres that appear together in movies.